 But in his case, his violence may have been more than just random behavior.
 The BBC reports that he "once said that he used violence to make his mother pay attention".
 He used violence quite deliberately to deal with his own emotional needs.
 "I used to beat kids at school just to get her to talk to me, yell at me," he said.

-This makes perfect sense from a behavioural psychology point of view.
+This makes perfect sense from a behavioral psychology point of view.
 Children want their parents' attention and will do whatever it takes to get that attention if it is not freely offered.

 Procrastination attention seeking